 - statutory sick pay (SSP) operation and cost reclaim.

-More information on these measures and what they continue to mean for your business can be found on our coronavirus hub.
+More information on these measures and what they continue to mean for your business can be found on our Coronavirus hub.
+Long term advice on reimagining your business in a post-pandemic world can be found on our Coronavirus: adapting to change hub.

 A road map out of lockdown

-Sporting and cultural events can take place behind closed doors and non-essential and non-food retail to reopen.
+- 1 June: Sporting and cultural events can take place behind closed doors.

 Other resources for leisure and hospitality businesses